Olbotron/wrap/README.md

 7. I copied in some code from a site I had created on another course to amend to suit the basic frame of each page in order that I could add in the specifics later.

-8. Took many attempts at the code before going back to scratch and ditching most of the style and re-starting
+8. Took many attempts at the code before going back to scratch and ditching most of the style and re-starting.

+9. Finally started to make the code cope reasonably well with responsive layouts.
+Still working on mobile layout.